 The New Colombo Plan is a signature initiative of the Australian Government which aims to lift knowledge of the Indo-Pacific in Australia by supporting Australian undergraduates to study and undertake internships in the region.

 ACIAR’s program in the East Asia region is the largest of all four regions where it operates reflecting the strong bilateral relationships that ACIAR has with countries in East Asia.

 The Direct Aid Program is a small grant scheme that partners with various organisations to support projects which directly contribute to the welfare and the income-generating capacity of poor or disadvantaged groups, or enhances the long-term productivity and sustainability of the physical environment.

 Defence and Security

-In July 2015, the Australian Government gifted two decommissioned Landing Craft Heavy vessels to the Philippines Government to provide additional capability to the Philippines Navy.
-The Philippines Government purchased three more Landing Craft Heavy vessels, which entered service in the Philippines Navy in June 2016.
+In July 2015, the Australian Government gifted two decommissioned Landing Craft Heavy vessels to the Philippine Government to provide additional capability to the Philippines Navy.
+The Philippine Government purchased three more Landing Craft Heavy vessels, which entered service in the Philippines Navy in June 2016.